Paravaccinia virus: Signs and symptoms

 Paravaccinia virus presents itself with blisters, nodules, or lesions about 4 mm in diameter, typically in the area that has made contact with livestock that is infected with bovine papular stomatitis.
 Lesions may begin forming as late as three weeks after contact has been made with an infected animal.
 In rare cases, lesions may be seen systemic.
 General signs of infection are also common, such as fever and fatigue.

 Infected livestock may present with blisters or lesions on their udders or snout.
 Often, however, infected livestock show little to no symptoms.

 Mechanism

-Paravaccinia is a member of the Parapoxvirus family.
+Paravaccinia is a member of the Parapoxvirus genus.
 It has a cylindrical body about 140 X 310 nm in size, with convex ends covered in a criss-cross pattern of rope like structures.
 The virus is resistant to cold, dehydration, and temperatures up to 56 °C. Upon injecting a cell with its genome, the virus begins transcription in the cytoplasm using viral RNA polymerase.
 As the virus progresses through the cell, the host begins to replicate the viral genome between 140 minutes and 48 hours.